radiilab/teleport-SIM/README.md

 to design, implement, and test algorithms in a natural way under the constraints inherent to quantum computing.

-The QAS library has an extremely compact and intuitive interface, making it easy to learn and use for anyone familiar with C++.
+The Quantum library has an extremely compact and intuitive interface, making it easy to learn and use for anyone familiar with C++.
 It fits easily within a larger C++ program, so that mixing classical and quantum programming is effortless.
 For examples of use, see the unit tests in the test/ directory.